Tramcar (Wildwood, New Jersey)

 The Sightseers Tram Car (commonly referred to as the Tramcar) is a trackless train service running on the Boardwalk in the Cape May County, New Jersey communities of Wildwood and North Wildwood.
-The service, which began on June 11, 1949, takes passengers along the two-mile long Wildwood Boardwalk.
+The service, which began on June 11, 1949, takes passengers along the 2 mi Wildwood Boardwalk.
 Service is available at all points along the boardwalk, from the beginning at Cresse Avenue to the end at 16th Avenue in North Wildwood.